-Performing a credit check will reveal if they have a bad credit rating or any CCJs filed against them.
+Performing a credit check will reveal if they have a bad credit rating or any County Court Judgments filed against them.

 You could also look at their filed accounts, which could give you insight into their financial health.
 Late filings in particular could be a sign of trouble.

-As well as this, the new payment reporting regulations require all large businesses to report on their payment practices.
+As well as this, payment reporting regulations require all large businesses to report on their payment practices.
 Accessing this information could reveal if they have a history of missing payment deadlines.

 The employees of a business often a reveal a lot about the company without ever even saying anything.